Lambourn

 Smart on the AW (1111121), her latest success coming in the Group 3 Winter Derby at Lingfield (1m2f) in February; her winning racecourse debut came on turf (7f, soft), but this looks a tough task on her return to grass.

 No bookmaker prices recorded yet for this race.
+Prices land after the first odds sync.

 Nearest rival if the simulation drifts off the primary path.